thunderclient/thunder-client-support/docs/custom-filters.md

 ```

 #### Retry Request
-- Use this sample code in `Post Request Script` and modify it as per your requirements
+- Use this sample code in `Post Request Filter` and modify it as per your requirements

 ```js
 let incrementCount = parseInt(tc.getVar('incrementCount') || "0");